Converting documents to PDF

 • Updated

-There are several ways to convert your document to PDF and we've listed a few below.
-Just note: these products aren't listed in any particular order and Scribd doesn't endorse them in any way.
-You'll need to contact their authors if you have any questions or problems.
+There are several ways to convert your document to PDF, and we've shared a few below.
+Please note: these products aren't listed in any particular order and Scribd doesn't endorse them in any way.
+You'll need to contact their teams if you have any questions or problems.

 On the Web